Skip to content

 Research Interests

-Helen Scott is a global health leader with a track record of building and leading initiatives and partnerships in women’s and children’s health, rights and nutrition.
-She is an entrepreneurial and driven Chief Executive, with 20 years’ experience in not for profits and health care management.
+Helen Scott is a global health leader with a track record of building and leading initiatives and partnerships in health and nutrition around the world.
+She is an entrepreneurial and driven Chief Executive, with 20 years’ experience in not for profits and health programming.
 Through her career, she has worked for the World Health Organization, Health Canada, local Health Units and District Health Councils, and not-for-profits.

 Education & Training History